openTdataCH/netexRealisationGuideSwitzerland/docs/A4_annex_glossary.md

 ---

+## Timeband

+A period of time within a day, usually defined by a start and end time.

+> **NeTEx XSD / Transmodel:** A period in a day, significant for some aspect of public transport, e.g. similar traffic conditions or fare category.

+---

 ## TimetabledPassingTime

 Long-term planned time data concerning public transport vehicles passing a particular PointInJourneyPattern on a specified vehicle journey for a certain DayType.